 What does press freedom mean to you and for the region?

-What is the most difficult part of working with such different countries and conflicts within the Exchange and helping people to cooperate?
+What is the most difficult part of working with such different countries and conflicts within the Exchange?

-Do the partnering media when seeing the texts and videos coming from the Exchange change their own attitude on coverage of those issues?
-For example, the Azerbaijani and Armenian partners?
+Do the partnering media when seeing each others texts and videos from the Exchange, change their attitudes towards certain issues?

 Yes, I hope so.
 We know, for example, the reaction of the people in Moldova, since one part of the project was about Trasnistria.
 Politicians called to our partners saying – “wow, it is an interesting project, we’ve never seen a project like this.”
 So yes, the goal was to change the vision of people from conflicting zones a little bit but – be realistic, it’s difficult and probably not possible by just one project.

-What is the added value of the Exchange in the region?
-In other words – what can people learn from the Exchange that they cannot watching State owned channels in Russia?
+What is the added value of the Exchange in the region when compared to State owned channels in Russia?

 My dream… Let’s hope that Russian-language News Exchange will stay or will be more important than now – a big platform of exchange of experience, expertise, content and collaboration.
 Our main idea is to be stronger together.
 Our independent media sometimes can’t compete with big media alone but the system, the network helps them to do it.
 I hope in the next at least three years we will stay here and support them in this fight.